Nitrate and Nitrite

 Height, Weight, and Metabolic Syndrome

 One thing that nitrate does is to block iodide uptake into the thyroid gland, thus affecting growth and development.
-Other chemicals can also do this, including perchlorate and thiocynate.
-A longitudinal U.S. study looked at growth in girls to see if it was related to combined levels (during childhood) of nitrate, perchlorate, and thiocynate.
+Other chemicals can also do this, including perchlorate and thiocyanate.
+A longitudinal U.S. study looked at growth in girls to see if it was related to combined levels (during childhood) of nitrate, perchlorate, and thiocyanate.
 They found that higher levels of these chemicals were associated with lower waist circumference and body mass index (BMI), and not related to height (Mervish et al. 2016).
-A cross-sectional U.S. study found that higher exposure to nitrate was associated with a lower risk of obesity, while higher levels of thiocyanate were associated with a higher risk of obesity, and that there was no association between perchlorate and obesity (Zhu et al. 2019).
+However, a cross-sectional U.S. study found that thiocyanate exposure was positively associated with overweight/obesity and central obesity in both children and adolescents, perchlorate was negatively associated, and nitrate was not associated (Jiang and Li, 2022).
+A cross-sectional U.S. study of adults found that higher exposure to nitrate was associated with a lower risk of obesity, while higher levels of thiocyanate were associated with a higher risk of obesity, and that there was no association between perchlorate and obesity (Zhu et al. 2019).

-In the Amish, nitrite levels were higher in obese/overweight people with metabolic syndrome, and were associated with higher levels of triglycerides, total cholesterol, and fasting glucose, and with lower levels of HDL ("good") cholesterol (Akram et al. 2018).
+In the Amish, nitrite levels were higher in people with obesity/overweight and metabolic syndrome, and were associated with higher levels of triglycerides, total cholesterol, and fasting glucose, and with lower levels of HDL ("good") cholesterol (Akram et al. 2018).

 A laboratory study tested the effects of mixtures of N-nitrosamines at environmentally relevant levels, when each component was combined at extremely low concentrations, i.e., a million times lower than its "No Observed Effect Concentration (NOEC)."
 This exposure affected gut microbiota and increased body weight and triglyceride levels in rats (Zhu et al. 2019).
 (Changes to the gut microbiota are also linked to type 1 diabetes; see the Diet and the Gut page).